thatstraw/ccna-notes/dynamic routing/ospf.md

 3. Non-broadcast
 - enabled by default on Frame Relay and X.25 interfaces

-# DR/BDR election order of priority
+## DR/BDR election order of priority

-1 - Highest OSPF interface priority
+1 - Router with  b Highest OSPF interface priority
+2 - Highest OSPF Router ID

+First place becomes the DR for the subnet and second place becomes the BDR